Someone’s getting married. Someone has a big birthday. Someone got a promotion.

 - Spencer is the person you call when you have locked yourself out of your dorm bathroom without clothes.
-Not only will she bring you a towel and a spare key, she will also keep your secret until you spill it at her wedding.
+Not only will she bring you a towel and a spare key, she also will keep your secret until you spill it at her wedding.

-- Tonight you will learn why Spencer was always called Mini-Mom.
+- Tonight you will learn why Spencer always was called Mini-Mom.
 She carries snacks in her purse, has a first aid kit on hand at all times and is extremely good at letting you know when you broke a rule.

 - The best story I have about Spencer starts with an outdoor toilet.
 I knew we would be best friends when she was the only person waiting in line at the concert Porta Potties who would give me some of her extra toilet paper.
 THAT is the definition of true sharing—Mrs. Jones you taught her well.